 Because operating AODD pumps costs more than purchasing them, it's vital they remain properly maintained to ensure they're working as efficiently as possible.

 Fortunately, maintaining an AODD pump is as simple as having a few tools on hand, observing how your pump operates with different fluids and possibly purchasing some pump accessories.
-Investing time and money upfront will save more in the long run.
+Investing time and money upfront and scheduling preventative maintenance for your AODD pump will save more in the long run.

 Because every plant is unique and applications vary, there is no standard AODD pump maintenance schedule.
 The best way to estimate pump longevity is by getting to know your pump.